TITLE 68: PROFESSIONS AND OCCUPATIONS

 F) The signature of the sponsor.

-9) The sponsor shall maintain course materials and attendance records containing all information in subsection (c)(8) above for not less than 5 years, except for the signature of the sponsor.
+9) The sponsor shall maintain course materials and attendance records containing all information in subsection (c)(8) for not less than 5 years, except for the signature of the sponsor.

 10) The sponsor shall be responsible for assuring that no renewal applicant shall receive CE credit for time not actually spent attending the program.